raspberrypilearning/mood-board/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step, you will choose a topic for your mood board and choose a matching colour palette and fonts.
-You will also need to check that your colour palette has good contrast so that it is accessible.
+In this step, you will decide on a topic for your mood board and choose a matching colour palette and fonts.
+You will also need to check that your palette has good colour contrast so that it is accessible.
 </div>
 <div>
 ![A summer party webpage.](images/step-two.PNG){:width="300px"}